YusufMehmetColak/Exoplanet-Detection/README.md

 - **Source**: [Kaggle Exoplanet Exploration Dataset](https://www.kaggle.com/code/nageshsingh/exoplanet-exploration-using-ml)

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## Acknowledgements

+The Kaggle community for providing the dataset and inspiration.
+NASA's Kepler Space Telescope for collecting the data.
+You can install the required packages using pip:

 ## Installation

 To run the code in this repository, you will need Python and the following packages:
 - pandas
 - numpy